 - Not meant to be used as a stand-alone solution in a large building.

-Tree Topology Tree topologies integrate multiple star topologies together onto a bus.
-In its simplest form, only hub devices connect directly to the tree bus, and each hub functions as the "root" of a tree of devices.
-This bus/star hybrid approach supports future expandability of the network much better than a bus (limited in the number of devices due to the broadcast traffic it generates) or a star (limited by the number of hub connection points) alone.
+Tree topologies integrate multiple star topologies onto a bus.
+In its purest form, only hub devices connect directly to the tree bus, and each hub functions as the "root" of a tree of devices.
+This bus/star hybrid approach supports the network's future expandability much better than a bus (limited in the number of devices due to the broadcast traffic it generates) or a star (defined by the number of hub connection points) alone.

 See the illustration of Tree Network Topology.